FAQs

 What if I change my mind about the courses that I registered for?

 If you change your mind about course selection, email your counselor at Wayzata High School with the change as soon as possible, before the end of the school year.
 After May, schedule changes can only be made during Back-to-Business Days in August.
 All efforts are made to assign the courses that students request.
 Staffing allocations are based on student registration.
 In an effort to provide an equitable experience for all students, classes are balanced and changes are not allowed after the start of a term.
-Schedule changes must be requested prior to the term starting and will only occur if space is available.
+Schedule changes must be completed before the end of the prior term and will only occur if space is available.
 Students may request to change levels of a course prior to midterm (for example, moving from English 9 Honors to English 9), provided there is available space in the desired course.
 The letter grade at the time of withdrawal is the grade that follows the student to his/her new class.
 The student will be responsible for demonstrating mastery of any learning targets making up any work missed prior to the level change.

 If I plan to attend college when I graduate from high school, what do I need to know as I move through the high school years?